Particular/NServiceBus.Azure/README.md

 # Important Notice

 NServiceBus.Azure repository is changing.
 There will be new repositories per Nuget package.
 All new development will be done in the new repositories only.
-This repository will be kept solely for support perposes.
+This repository will be kept solely for support purposes.

 # Repositories & NuGet packages
 1. https://github.com/Particular/NServiceBus.AzureStorageQueues → NServiceBus.Azure.Transports.WindowsAzureStorageQueues